-Marion Donovan (1917-1998) grew up as the daughter of an inventor, so when she became a mother and began to see the areas where child care and homemaking could be improved.
-She naturally turned to problem-solving, and she patented what she invented.
+Marion Donovan (1917-1998) grew up as the daughter of an inventor.
+When she became a mother and began to see the areas where child care and homemaking could be improved.
+She naturally turned to problem-solving and patented what she invented.

 Her first patented invention was a diaper cover.
 In the early fifties, she received four separate patents for different aspects of this item.
 The diaper cover was made from a very light plastic that could “breathe” so that the dampness did not cause the baby to get a rash.
 She also used snaps to close the diaper cover, meaning that mothers could do away with safety pins.

 During this time, she knew that using a paper liner could result in a disposable diaper, which would be the ultimate improvement.
 However, diaper manufacturers failed to pick up on any aspect of her ideas.

 By the end of her life, Donovan had earned an advanced degree from Yale Architecture School, worked as a consultant to manufacturers of home products, and obtained twenty different patents on various types of personal conveniences.

 Marion O’Brien Donovan was born in 1917 in Fort Wayne, Indiana.
 When her father and his twin brother were young men, they invented an industrial lathe that could be used in creating automobile gears.
 So popular was the “South Bend lathe” that the brothers’ factory manufactured nothing but that lathe, and they did very well.

 Marion’s mother died when Marion was only seven, so Marion frequently spent her after-school time at the factory.
 Her father encouraged her curiosity, and when she wanted to create a new form of tooth powder, he helped show her what she needed to do to come up with her product.
 In the process he taught her a can-do spirit of problem solving.